pdn4kd/dispatch_scheduler/README.md

 * Observation quality (1 if good, 0 if bad.
 But bad nights aren't logged)

 Telescope idle time (clear night, but no targets are practical to observe) are also logged with a pseudotarget named "idle".
 It has an observation quality of 0 and undefined altitude/azimuth.

+Finally, a nightly summary file (summary.txt) is generated to collate all the features of a given night.
+Its columns are: sunset time, sunrise time, weather, total number of observations, total time spent observing, total number of idle periods, how many times each star was observed, and if the star was even observable that night (assuming good weather).
+The last two are per star, so if the target list contains eg: 5 stars, there will be 16 columns (6 general columns and 5*2 for the stars).

 All output is in CSV format, despite the .txt name.